 Mickey Cogwell was now the official spokesman for the BPSN.
 Cogwell had more of a seat ever since his younger brother Jerome “Pony Soldier” Cogwell was killed on September 7th or 8th 1968 at 5244 State street right outside the entrance of the Robert Taylor homes, he was killed the same weekend as Jeff Fort’s younger brother Leroy Hairston.
 The murders were done by the Devil’s Disciples which was the main gang allied with the Black Disciples alliance.
 In December of 1968 Jeff Fort led a massive march down State Street demanding that the city rename State Street after Jerome Cogwell.
 The Stones proceeded to smash windows, cars and rioting all up and down as they marched causing destruction.
 This march was meant to protest the disorderly conduct charge that police were using to harass residents.

 also in 1968, on the west side in North Lawndale near their original territory, the Cobras also became angry over the death of “Crazy Baby” that was killed by a white police officer.
 Five members of both the Egyptian Cobras (still known as Egyptian Cobras on the west side) and Soul Brothers gangs targeted a white woman living at 14th and Keeler.
 According to court documents in the case of People vs. Montgomery in 1972, the boys stormed Marie Smrz’s home forcing the door open by breaking the glass then they demanded money.
 When Smrz said she had no money they proceeded to beat her violently then poured alcohol on her then set her on fire.
-Apparently the motive for the crime was to get revenge on a white person by killing them.
-The plan was said to have been put together by Walter “Maniac” Montgomery who was the one that first stormed the house, he was convicted of murder.
-(Sources: People vs. Montgomery, 1972 and A Report on Chicago Crime, 1966, Chicago Crime Commission)
+Apparently the motive for the crime was to Commission)

 In 1972, Jeff Fort was brought up on several charges for mismanaging government funding and he was sentenced to 4 years in prison.
 Before he left he appointed Mickey Cogwell to be the interim leader and to keep Eugene Hairston out of power if he got paroled.
 Cogwell at that point was running the entire BPSN on the streets and became well known along with the Cobra Stone name.
 By the early 1970s the Egyptian Cobras left North Lawndale and were strictly concentrated on the south side.
 The Egyptian Cobra name disappeared and the Cobra Stone name was all the way used.
 This was the new identity especially since the west side chapter was closed and Cogwell was running the whole BPSN and also he was the last boss of the numbers racket.

 In March of 1976, Jeff Fort was released from Leavenworth federal prison.
 He made a big announcement that he had converted to the nation of Islam while he was in Leavenworth, now he expected his entire BPSN to convert to the nation of Islam and become the “EL Rukns.”
 There was no ifs’ ands or buts about it.
 Members were not allowed to retain any Christian, Catholic or Baptist beliefs.
 This also meant no eating pork, swearing or consuming alcohol.
 Many Stones were not happy with this at all and wanted to object but they had to hold their tongues because Jeff Fort said if there were any objections it meant death especially for his council.
 Mickey was the only one to speak up about it because he felt he was close enough to Jeff Fort to say something.
 Jeff Fort did not become enraged so everyone thought it was all good until February 25, 1977.
 On this day Mickey was walking home at 3:45 in the morning to his home after he had been dropped off.
 An assassin came up behind him and Mickey started to run, the assassin fired his 9MM pistol into the back of Cogwell, after Cogwell collapsed the gunman shot him two more times in the back then fled.
-No one was prosecuted or identified as the killer but the Cobra Stones’ new leader that took over Theotis Clark “Emperor Thee,” Blamed Jeff Fort and the EL Rukns for the hit even though Fort claimed his innocence.
+No one was prosecuted or identified as the killer but the Cobras accused Jeff Fort for ordering the hit.
 It was said Mickey was killed because he spoke out about the new Islamic doctrines but that was never verified.
-Theotis Clark then changed the organization’s name to the “Mickey Cobras” and declared a full scale war on the EL Rukns.
-The war did not die down until November 11, 1978 when the Mickey Cobras joined the People Nation alliance with enemies EL Rukns and Vice Lords.
+The Cobras then changed the organization’s name to the “Mickey Cobras” and declared a full scale war on the EL Rukns.
+The war did not die down until April, 1978 when the Mickey Cobras joined the People Nation alliance with enemies EL Rukns and Vice Lords.

 In the late 1970s after Mickey Cogwell’s death, the Mickey Cobras lost most of their Robert Taylor project territory to the Black Disciples with the exception of The Hole.